-Duncan Pirrie is Associate Professor of Geology at USW.
+Duncan Pirrie is Professor of Geology at USW.
 Prior to joining USW he was Associate Professor of Geology at the University of Exeter, before setting up a commercial consultancy company.

 He has published over 115 scientific papers and books.
 Research on applications of forensic geology has included linking soil characteristics with crime scenes and using soils to identify geographical locations.

 He is co-author of a book, "The Guide to Forensic Geology" to be published by the Geological Society of London.
 New work, funded through the International union of Geological Sciences is investigating the detection and mitigation of mining crime.

 Professor Pirrie is a Fellow of Advance HE (FHEA).

 Dr Ian Skilling is a British-born volcanologist with about 25 years of research and teaching experience at universities in the United States, South Africa and UK.
 He pioneered the use of lithofacies analysis of clastic rocks generated by volcano-ice interaction to interpret depositional environments and edifice evolution, and has continued to focus on the interpretation of a wide range of volcaniclastic rocks.